cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 # Transactions

-## TxWithdrawDelegation
+## TxWithdrawDelegationRewards

-When a delegator wishes to withdraw their rewards it must send `TxWithdrawDelegation`.
+When a delegator wishes to withdraw their rewards it must send `TxWithdrawDelegationRewards`.
 Note that parts of this transaction logic are also triggered each with any change in individual delegations, such as an unbond, redelegation, or delegation of additional tokens to a specific validator.